dradisavljevic/Lisp-RSA/README.md

 Couple of different RSA functions are defined within the rsa-kzi.lisp file.

-Work is still in progress and algorithm certainly needs a few improvements.
+Work is still in progress and algorithm could use a couple of improvements.